LeFloatyPancake/AbsolutelyAwful/README.md

 ### Install

-Put both the gallery and the gtk.css file under this directory
+Put both the `gallery` folder and the `gtk.css` file under this directory

 ```
 ~/.config/gtk-3.0/